adamskel78/SHAX_group_project/README.md

 We would like to present this through a chatbot where users can input their age, symptoms they have to determine the severity level (Mild, Moderate, Severe, None) if they were to have COVID.

-Disclaimer: This is not an official recommendation of what patients should do.
+**Disclaimer**: This is not an official recommendation of what patients should do.
 Please call a medical professional if you think you have COVID-19.

 # Data
 [Kaggle's COVID-19 Symptoms Checker](https://www.kaggle.com/harshaggarwal7/covid-19-symptom-analysis)